VEkh/hottspot-taobot/cpp/sandbox/doc/performance-1.md

   consolidation at the exact height of the exit prices.
 * When the -5% emergency brake fired, I restarted with an adjustment:
   * Cycle through a series of 1-sec variance multipliers: 20x, 30x, 40x.
-* After a couple of hours it was actually profitting.
+* After a couple of hours it was actually profiting.
 Then at 1pm, volatility spiked and started incurring loss.
 * However, by the end of the day it was about +0.5% from the restart.
 * We'll see if this is an adequate defense against sharp fluctuations or I just